schism-dev/schism/docs/mesh-generation/cross_regime.md

 <figcaption>Surface temperature (SST) resulted from the grid generated from Figure 1, showing the excessive spurious upwelling of cold water.</figcaption>
 </figure>

 For meshgen, always start with modest and quasi-uniform resolution for eddying regime.
+In SMS, this can be achieved with fewer constraints in the form of arcs.
 High resolution (<=2km) in deep water (h>=1km) should be avoided (Figure [1](#figure01)).
 At steep slopes, this means that an ‘outer arc’ (in SMS map) may be needed).
 With the corrected mesh, the noise is greatly reduced: the remaining noise in southern Philippines can be rectified by adding outer arcs there (Figure [4](#figure04)).

 <figure markdown id='figure03'>
 ![Corrected Grid South China Sea](../assets/case-study-scs-corrected.png){width=800}